ilastik/ilastik.github.io/documentation/pixelclassification/pixelclassification.md

 To begin with the training of the classifier, we switch to the **Training** applet and add some labels.
 <a href="snapshots/training_zoomed.png" data-toggle="lightbox"><img src="snapshots/training_zoomed.png" class="img-responsive" /></a>
 Each added label should correspond to a object type that we want to separate.
-In the simpelest case, we add one label for the object class (in this example the object class would be cell) and an additional label fore the background class.
+In the simplest case, we add one label for the object class (in this example the object class would be cell) and an additional label fore the background class.

 After adding at least two labels, the user can begin to mark the objects and the background.